leszko/guides-site/README.md

 - In the guide repository to be published, create `antora` files:

 ```
-antora
+doc
 ├── antora.yml
 └── modules
     └── ROOT
         └── pages
             └── index.adoc
 ```
 This files can be in a separate branch or located in a different root directory.
 In this case, they need to be specified in `antora-playbook.yml`.
+But `doc` directory and `master` branch are the standards for the guides.

 - In `home/modules/ROOT/pages/index.adoc`, include the new guide: